ncosd/food-pantry-app/README.md

 VUE_APP_PROJECT_LONG_NAME = 'long name' # this is the name of the website you are going to deploy.
 Usually a long version of you Project Name.
 ```

 3. Create a firebase project with hosting, firestore, and functions.
-Get the config.js file and save it to:

-    file: app/src/firebase-config.js
+You will need to configure the functions similar to the json file above.
 4. Build the vue project:

 > *NOTE*